 The Cold Steel Trail Hawk is a traditional axe that is small enough to keep with you during outdoor adventures and camping trips.
 The 2-inch blade is made of drop forged carbon steel, offering plenty of durability of repeated use before it begins to dull.
 An American Hickory handle is shaped to provide a comfortable grip and efficient swing while in use.

 The image many people conjure when thinking of a traditional axe is log splitting.
 Standing outside, swinging an axe head at a log, is a lot easier than it looks if you do not have the right tool and technique.
 While the technique may take some time to develop, the right tool is easy to find.
 Log splitting axes tend to be lightweight and come with a wedged cutting head that cuts and splits with a single stroke.

-To split logs in remote locations or at home, the Estwing Camper's Log Splitting Axe is specifically designed to give you a clean and efficient split with every stroke.
+To split logs in remote locations, on a homestead, or at home, the Estwing Camper's Log Splitting Axe is specifically designed to give you a clean and efficient split with every stroke.
 Unlike other splitting axes, this one is an all-steel construction with a molded grip for better comfort.
 It is strong, lightweight, and absorbs shocks so you can comfortably hold and use the axe for a long time without fail.